Apple Negotiates Tie-Up On Self-Driving EVs With Hyundai: Report

 Hyundai Motor shares rallied 16.5% at press-time in Seoul after the report came to light.

-Why It Matters: Apple and Hyundai are expected to promote battery development at either Hyundai Motor or Kia Mortos’ factories in the United States, as per local Korean media.
+Why It Matters: Apple and Hyundai are expected to promote battery development at either Hyundai Motor or Kia Motors’ factories in the United States, as per local Korean media.

 The Tim Cook-led company is taking a similar approach to Tesla Inc (NASDAQ: TSLA) in that it would be taking everything in-house and designing an EV around the self-driving concept.